 MICD Virtual Seminars feature a deep-dive presentation on a single timely topic followed by a moderated group discussion among the attending mayors.
 Like conversations at MICD, discussions in virtual seminars are “off the record” and designed to promote candid conversation and the open exchange of ideas.

-In this seminar, Ellen Dunham-Jones, co-author of Retrofitting Suburbia and host of the REDESIGNING CITIES podcast, presented five case studies in which city leaders have formed key partnerships to transform suburban-style properties into more equitable, more resilient, and more economically vibrant neighborhoods.
+In the fifth MICD Virtual Seminar, recorded September 10, 2020, professor Ellen Dunham-Jones, co-author of Retrofitting Suburbia and host of the REDESIGNING CITIES podcast, shared a series of case studies in which city leaders formed key partnerships to redevelop, reinhabit, and re-green underperforming suburban properties to address challenges they were never designed for.

 Watch the presentation (18:25):

 - Dying strip malls and shopping malls are leaving behind large swaths of real estate.
 Rather than demolish and replace them, they should be considered as opportunities to bring in local businesses to serve their immediate communities.

 - With a little imagination, new life can be brought into old building stock to help maintain affordability in otherwise expensive metro areas.

 - Re-green.
 As climate change intensifies, bringing awareness to how our built environments interface with the natural environment will be crucial to mitigating damage.

 Technology, land use, and climate have changed since the advent of suburban-style development.
 As these changes continue, several valuable lessons can be applied to retrofit suburbia in a smart and sustainable way.